strosi/frontend-mentor-challenges/README.md

-# frontend-mentor-challenges
+# Frontend Mentor challenges
-Collection of front-end development challenges I tried from frontendmentor.io
+Here is a list of the challenges I tried from frontendmentor.io...

+NEWBIE level